-We will then ask you for some more information about you/your child's symptoms, possible COVID-19 cases in your household, where you are receiving your care, any clinical measurements, whether you have had a vaccine and any past COVID-19 tests and their results.
+We will then ask you for some more information about your symptoms, possible COVID-19 cases in your household, where you are receiving your care, any clinical measurements, whether you have had a vaccine and any past COVID-19 tests and their results.
 This will either be completed by you on the electronic device or asked by the researcher and recorded electronically.
-We will also want to know about your or your child's general health and may look at information in your health records.
+We will also want to know about your general health and may look at information in your health records.
 All of this information will be stored securely and confidentially.

-You or your child will normally receive at least two tests for COVID-19.
+You will normally receive at least two tests for COVID-19.

-Adults (\geq 16) and children will get the standard test which is used in the UK to see whether you have current COVID-19.
-This is a nose and/or throat swab.
-Your doctor or nurse may do these tests in the GP practice, or you may be given the kit to do it yourself or for your child in the GP practice or at home.
+You will get the standard test which is used in the UK to see whether you have current COVID-19.
+This is a nose and/or mouth swab.
+Your doctor or nurse may do these tests in the GP practice, or you may be given the kit to do it yourself in the GP practice or at home.
 These standard tests are sent to a UK Health Security Agency (UKHSA) national laboratory (lab) for analysis.
 You will have this test as part of your care whether or not you take part in the study.
 We would ask that we can be informed of the results, to compare to the other tests.

-You and/or your child will give samples for a least one rapid test.
-This may involve taking another sample from your nose or mouth with a swab, or taking a sample of saliva.
-You may be offered a research test which looks for other respiratory viruses as well as COVID-19.
+You will also give samples for a least one new rapid test.
+This may involve taking another sample from your nose or mouth with a swab or taking a sample of saliva.
+You may be offered a research test which looks for other respiratory viruses as well.
 These viruses are common and can cause symptoms similar to COVID-19.
 It may be very useful in future if doctors and nurses are able to test for these viruses at the same time.
-If you are offered one of these research tests you will not need to have any additional swabs, as the research test can look for different viruses using the same sample.
+If you are offered one of these research tests you will not need to have any additional samples taken, as the research test can look for different viruses using the same sample.
 We will also look for the other viruses on the swab which is sent to the lab.